facontidavide/cloudini/cloudini_ros/README.md

 4. Convert **PointCloud2** to a serialized DDS message.

 Instead, we work directly with **raw** serialized messages, bypassing the ROS type system, skipping steps 2 and 4 in the list above.

-This means less latency and less CPU used to make unnecessary copies.

 ### Parameters